Taint Analysis for Graph APIs Focusing on Broken Access Control: Introduction

-In this paper, we present a \emph{taint analysis for Graph APIs} focusing on \emph{broken access control}.
-A \emph{security analyst} can use the taint analysis to systematically check for \emph{broken access control} (BAC) vulnerabilities.
-During \emph{setup} of the analysis, the security analyst can taint nodes in the Graph API that represent sensitive data.
-From these tainted nodes, we can derive Graph API \emph{sources} (where tainted data is inserted) and \emph{sinks} (where the use of tainted data may lead to a security risk).
-The taint analysis consists of a static and a dynamic part.
-The \emph{static taint analysis} supports the security analyst in \emph{validating} the access control policies, i.e. finding missing or misunderstood access control policies.
-The \emph{dynamic taint analysis} supports the security analyst in \emph{verifying} that the access control policies are implemented correctly.
-We formalize the taint analysis using concepts from graph transformation~\cite{1997handbook,Ehrig_2006_FundamentalsAlgebraicGraphTransformation,HeckelT20}.
-We demonstrate that the static analysis is \emph{sound} w.r.t. finding \emph{direct} BAC vulnerabilities\ie when a sink directly follows a source, as well as a type of \emph{indirect} ones\ie when other data manipulations occur between source and sink.
+The presented taint analysis comprises three segments: the setup, the static analysis, and the dynamic analysis.
+During \emph{setup}, the security analyst can taint nodes of the Graph API that represent sensitive data.
+This Graph API is represented formally using graph transformation rules typed over a type graph.
+The security analyst thus taints nodes in the type graph, representing node types entailing sensitive data that may be processed by the Graph API.
+From these tainted nodes, we can characterize graph transformation rules as Graph API \emph{sources}, where tainted data are inserted\ie created by the rule, and \emph{sinks}, where tainted data are used\ie changed by the rule, and may thus lead to a security risk.
+The \emph{static analysis} supports the security analyst in \emph{validating} the access control policies, i.e. finding missing or misunderstood access control policies.
+This is achieved by automatically generating pairs of source and sinks that may be risky in terms of leaking sensitive data and thus represent potential BAC vulnerabilities.
+The security analyst can then systematically check if the policy description indicates that it properly secures these risky flows.
+Subsequently, the \emph{dynamic analysis} supports the security analyst in \emph{verifying} that the access control policies are implemented correctly.
+If the security analyst expects a risky flow based on the results of the static analysis, then they can systematically try to uncover a corresponding BAC vulnerability in the Graph API implementation.
+We demonstrate that the static analysis is \emph{sound} w.r.t. finding potential \emph{direct} BAC vulnerabilities\ie when a sink directly follows a source, as well as a type of \emph{indirect} ones\ie when other data manipulations occur between source and sink.
 However, since the static analysis is incomplete, we integrate it with a subsequent \emph{complete} dynamic analysis.